The Copywriter Today Customer Success Guide

 Look at all that’s been accomplished in your first three months with Copywriter Today!
 You’ve created content that establishes you as a leader.
 You’ve published longer authority pieces.
-You’ve sent out emails that encourage and engage your readers, and have developed a press release to reach even more people.
+You’ve sent out emails that encourage and engage your readers, and you’ve developed a press release to reach even more people.

-Now is a great time to order a 2,000-word blog post that tells readers about the changes you made in the last few months and shares any new offers you have available for them.
+Now is a great time to order a 2,000-word blog post that tells readers about the changes you made in the last few months and share any new offers you have available for them.

 It is also time to establish new goals for the content you order for the next three months.

 - Do you have any new products or special offers coming?

 - Are there any differences in the keywords used in your industry now compared to three months ago?

 - What can you start doing with content that puts you ahead of your competition?